 IoT platform: An IoT platform stores data for device calibration and performs calibration when there is a new measurement.

-7.2.4 Pre-conditions
+6.x.4 Pre-conditions

 The sensor device does not have enough computing power and memory to store and perform calibration.